tikv/rfcs/text/2020-09-06-enum-in-copr.md

 ## Motivation

-Currently, TiKV and TiDB see an enum as a string.
-In this RFC, we want to discuss adding real enum support in TiKV coprocessor.
+Currently, TiKV and TiDB see an enum and a set as a string.
+In this RFC, we want to discuss adding real enum and sets support in TiKV coprocessor.

 ## Representation of Enum and Set